ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/profile/subscriptions.rst

 Unsubscribe
 ^^^^^^^^^^^

-The member will be unsubscribbed from the seletecd content.
+The member will be unsubscribed from the selected content.